The Advanced Education Program in Periodontology enables graduates to pursue careers in clinical practice, teaching or

 Periodontics is that specialty of dentistry which encompasses the prevention, diagnosis and treatment of diseases of the supporting and surrounding tissues of the teeth or their substitutes and the maintenance of the health, function and esthetics of these structures and tissues.

-Dentists interesting in enhancing their knowledge and skill in the field of periodontology may choose to apply to the Advanced Education Program in Periodontology for training as a graduate student/resident.
+Dentists interested in enhancing their knowledge and skill in the field of periodontology may choose to apply to the Advanced Education Program in Periodontology for training as a graduate student/resident.
 Our graduate program is in full compliance with ADA Commission for Dental Accreditation guidelines.

 The Advanced Education Program in Periodontology at the University of Minnesota offers four levels of training in Periodontology.
 Depending on the resident's career goals, she/he may choose from:

 - Certificate with a Master of Science degree and a thesis written on an original research project (3 years)

 Residents who are interested in academic careers can pursue a certificate in periodontology with: